...

 How I analyze Rental Properties

-investing in savannah real estate img 1
+Investing in savannah real estate img 1

 Let’s dive into a case study of a single family house I bought in Savannah last summer.
 This post is a little higher-level, so I’ve included a glossary at the bottom of the post if you don’t understand some of the terms I use.
 Don’t be afraid to ask me questions in the comments or on our team’s Facebook.